Version: 1.0

 12.3.
 OAuth 2.0 Authorization Server Metadata

-The OAuth 2.0 Authorization Server Metadata are provided signed the same way as defined in 12.2.3.
-Signed Metadata for credential issuer metadata as application/jwt.
+If used, pre-authorized_grant_anonymous_access_supported and any other additional OAuth 2.0 Authorization Server Metadata MUST be provided and signed as application/jwt in the same way as defined in “12.2.3.
+Signed Metadata” for credential issuer metadata.

 13. Security Considerations